Murcul/humans-of-gitstart/docs/working-at-gitstart/5-hiring-process.md

 sidebar_position: 5
 ---

-# Hiring Process
+# Our Approach to Hiring 🚀

-## Hackweek based recruiting

-We are weird about hiring.
-We’re skeptical of resumes and we don’t trust interviews (we’re happy to talk though!).
-Since nothing beats working together, we love inviting people for a hackweek (or hackweekend) - come hack on a problem with us and see if you like it!

-It’s compensated, of course.
-And fast: we typically extend offers within 3 working days, starting from the end of the hackweek.

-Not sure whether this is for you?
-Read this candidate's feedback!
+At GitStart, we take a different path when it comes to hiring.
+We're not big fans of traditional resumes or interviews—though we're always up for a chat!
+We believe the best way to see if we're a fit for each other is by doing what we love together: coding.

+### Hackweek: A Deep Dive Into Collaboration

+We invite potential team members to join us for a hackweek (or hackweekend) to work on a real problem together.
+This isn't just about assessing skills; it's about experiencing our culture, teamwork, and the excitement of building something great.

+### Compensation and Speed

+Participating in a hackweek with us is a paid opportunity.
+We value your time and effort, and we move quickly—offers typically go out within 3 working days after the hackweek concludes.

+### Don't Just Take Our Word for It

+Wondering if GitStart's unique approach is right for you?
+Here's what one candidate had to say after 15 years in the industry:

-> See, I've been in the industry for quite a long time.
-And I had lots of interviews and interviewers throughout my career.
-Some were good, while some sucked big time; as usual.
-HOWEVER, and I'm not even exaggerating when I say this - interview experience with GitStart was not even ONE OF the best, but absolutely THE BEST I ever had in my 15 years career.
-Every person that I spoke to in the process was EXTREMELY charismatic, really eager to learn about myself and, what's more, it was absolutely obvious that they LOVED GitStart.
-I have NEVER EVER EVER seen anything even remotely like this.
-So how was the process?
-Amazing!
-I actually enjoyed it and was looking forward to more of it :D
+> "Interview experience with GitStart was not even ONE OF the best, but absolutely THE BEST I ever had in my 15 years career.
+Every person I spoke to was EXTREMELY charismatic and genuinely interested in me.
+It was clear they LOVE GitStart.
+The process was not just enjoyable; I was actually looking forward to more of it :D"

->
+Our hiring process is about more than just finding the right skills; it's about discovering passionate individuals who love what they do and who are looking for an extraordinary place to grow their careers.
+Join us for a hackweek and see for yourself!